 Imad Alsayed, MD

-Dr. Alsayed, research associate professor, oversees the development and implementation of clinical research operations across NYU Langone Health.
+Dr. Alsayed, research associate professor, is Senior Vice President Clinical Research Operations & Regulatory Affairs and Institutional Official at NYU Langone Health.
 Through the management of the Clinical Research Support Unit and Human Research Regulatory Affairs, which encompasses Human Research Regulatory Services and IRB operations, he oversees the processes and systems that ensure responsible conduct of human subjects research.
 Additionally, Dr. Alsayed leads strategic relationships with affiliates and other external clinical research partners to develop innovative approaches to clinical trial execution, subject recruitment, trial monitoring, and data analysis.

 Prior to joining NYU Langone, Dr. Alsayed gained extensive experience in clinical research through leadership appointments at GlaxoSmithKline, Abbott, Bayer, Covance, and Parexel International.
 He ran large global and multifunctional clinical development organizations, tasked with conducting phase I through IV clinical trials.
 He was instrumental in steering strategic transformation initiatives focused on eClinical technology and organizational/process reengineering to improve compliance, quality, and efficiency of human clinical research.
 In addition, he led new product introduction and real-world evidence generation for several new HIV, cardiovascular, and oncology drugs.